zulip/zulip/docs/contributing/suggesting-features.md

    name of the topic.

 If you aren't sure where to post or how to name your topic, don't worry!
-Moderators can always rename the topic, or move the thread to another stream.
+Moderators can always rename the topic, or move the thread to another channel.

 Members of the development community will jump in to discuss your idea.
 You can help by participating in the discussion, including replying to any follow-up